cypress-io/cypress/docs/source/dashboard/overview/projects-dashboard.md

 **3. Choose who owns the project.
 You can personally own it or select an organization you've created.**

 Organizations work just like they do in Github.
-They enable you to separate your personal and work projects. {% url 'Read more about organizations' organizations %}.
+They enable you to separate your personal and work projects. {% url 'Read more about organizations' organizations-dashboard %}.

 ![Chosen Organization to Own](/img/dashboard/select-organization-who-should-own-project.png)